 - A high impact program that is demanding, confrontational where needed, and highly enjoyable – it stimulates a giant leap in terms of leadership performance.

 New understanding of leadership style.
 Learning what it takes to be a leader in this environment of volatility, uncertainty, complexity and ambiguity.
 Highly enhanced self-awareness.
 Improving the capacity to manage self.
 Improving the ability to influence others.
 Focus on goals and outcomes for success.
 Dedication to achieving results.

-For new Team Leaders and Managers, taking on the role effectively can require ‘upgrades’ in key areas of how they manage themselves and others.
+For many of us entering into Team Leadership and Management for the first time, taking on the role effectively can require ‘upgrades’ in our personal operating systems - impacting directly on how we manage ourselves and others.

 We, probably like you, have seen it all - including the challenge for new managers after a shuffle when the team they step in to manage includes their own former manager.
 For some new Team Leaders and Managers, taking on the role can require a real makeover in areas including identity, capability, beliefs and behaviours .... while for others the need may be a good introduction to some of the fundamentals of management.